Unbabel/replicant/README.md

 		SSLSkipVerify: false,
 ```

-* `replicant.http.Do(HttpRequest) performs a http request and returns its response.
+* `replicant.http.Do(HttpRequest) performs a HTTP request and returns its response.

 HttpResponse attributes:
 ```js